Ghazyame/Multi-Zone-Highly-Available-cloud-solution/README.md

 ## 📜 License

-This project is provided for learning and demonstration purposes.
-Please credit the author if you reference or reuse it.
+This project is provided for educational and demonstration purposes.
+Please credit the author if reused.